swcarpentry/git-novice/episodes/07-github.md

 ## HTTPS vs. SSH

 The current recommendation is HTTPS because it is the easiest to set up on the widest range of networks and platforms, and by users who are new to all this.
-HTTPS is less likely to be blocked by a firewall. ([StakOverflow, 2012](https://stackoverflow.com/a/11041782/6702544))
+HTTPS is less likely to be blocked by a firewall. ([StackOverflow, 2012](https://stackoverflow.com/a/11041782/6702544))

 <!--
 We use SSH here because, while it requires some additional configuration, it is a